hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `replication_configuration` - (Optional) A configuration of [replication configuration](http://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html) (documented below).
 * `server_side_encryption_configuration` - (Optional) A configuration of [server-side encryption configuration](http://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html) (documented below)
 * `object_lock_configuration` - (Optional) A configuration of [S3 object locking](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) (documented below)
+* `skip_acceleration_config` - (Optional, Default:`false`) A boolean that indicates acceleration configuration should not be performed; useful with different S3 implementations that do not support acceleration
+* `skip_payer_config` - (Optional, Default:`false`) A boolean that indicates payer configuration should not be performed; useful with different S3 implementations that do not support payer configuration
+* `skip_lock_config` - (Optional, Default:`false`) A boolean that indicates lock configuration should not be performed; useful with different S3 implementations that do not support lock configuration

 ~> **NOTE:** You cannot use `acceleration_status` in `cn-north-1` or `us-gov-west-1`